Uncovering and remedying bias in US retail.

-The study was designed to measure racially biased experiences in US retail, and to identify opportunities to end unfair treatment, both in Sephora stores and in retail more broadly.
+The study was designed to measure racially biased experiences in US retail and to identify opportunities to end unfair treatment, both in Sephora stores and in retail more broadly.
 We interviewed shoppers and retail employees across the U.S. and identified five “truths” about the American retail experience for BIPOC customers.
 Respondents noted, for example, that marketing isn’t inclusive and fails to showcase a diverse range of skin tones, body types, and hair textures.
-Our research also revealed that U.S. BIPOC shoppers believe their skin color, appearance and ethnicity is a driving factor behind in-store interactions, resulting in an experience so unpleasant that many BIPOC shoppers chose to purchase online instead.
+Our research also revealed that U.S. BIPOC shoppers believe their skin color, appearance, and ethnicity are driving factors behind in-store interactions, resulting in an experience so unpleasant that many BIPOC shoppers chose to purchase online instead.

 Raw facts revealed.

 • Two in five retail shoppers have personally experienced unfair treatment due on the basis of their race or skin color.

 • BIPOC shoppers are twice as likely to receive unfair treatment due to ethnicity.

 • Four of five feel marketing fails to showcase diversity in skin color, body types, age, hair texture.